FStarLang/fstar-vscode-assistant/README.md

 If you are using tactics, you can hover on tactic line to see the last proof state dumped at that line

+### Completions

+The extension will suggest auto-completions as you type, based on the symbol resolution in the current open namespaces in the document.

+Additionally, vscode provides default name completions based on heuristic syntactic matches for symbols in the current workspace.

 ### Format document and format selection

 You can select a fragment and use the menu option to ask F* to format it.